-The all-weather training/ racing wheels come with a tubeless 31 mill deep rim, with an external width of 24mm, which we found ideal for 25mm tyres.
+The all-weather training/ racing wheels come with a tubeless 31mm deep rim, with an external width of 24mm, which we found ideal for 25mm tires.

-The rims are paired with Mche Primato hubs, big 6001 bearings, and asymmetrical spokes, with Sapim CX-Force at the rear for extra stiffness and Sapim CX Rays at the front.
+The rims are paired with Miche Primato hubs, big 6001 bearings, and with Sapim CX-Force spokes at the rear for extra stiffness and Sapim CX Rays at the front.

-The end package is a decently priced around wheels with low rolling resistance, that are super stable and strong enough to match the no-nonsence riding on British lanes.
+The end package is a decently priced around wheels with low rolling resistance, that are super stable and strong enough to match the no-nonsense riding on British lanes.

 Read more: Mavic Ksyrium Elite UST review

-For any bike costing £2000 or below, a pair of the Mavic Ksyrium Elite UST wheels will be a huge step up in performance.
+For any bike costing £2000 /$2500 or below, a pair of the Mavic Ksyrium Elite UST wheels will be a huge step up in performance.
 The Ksyriums are now tubeless ready (hence the UST) at the point of purchase.
-That means a wider rim that better suits 25mm tyres, with no more mushrooming of the tyre on the rim.
+That means a wider rim that better suits 25mm tires, with no more mushrooming of the tire on the rim.

-The wheel comes with high quality QRM+ bearings, which are the same as those found in the more expensive Mavic Cosmic wheels.
-The wheels are also bombproof, having survived being clattered into potholes and up curbs.
+The wheel comes with high-quality QRM+ bearings, which are the same as those found in the more expensive Mavic Cosmic wheels.
+The wheels are also bombproof, having survived being smashed through potholes and up curbs.